-The Data Quality Framework is a mechanism for the Agency to measure and assess data quality.
-This Framework can be an input to the MITA State Self-Assessment evaluation of data quality within the Agency and will be used to assess data quality during and after module implementations.
+The Data Quality Process is a mechanism for the Agency to measure and assess data quality.
+This Framework can be an input to the MITA State Self-Assessment (no longer required by CMS) evaluation of data quality within the Agency and will be used to assess data quality during and after module implementations.
 Before and after data quality assessment scorecards will help assess the effectiveness of module implementations.
-The SEAS Vendor will work with the Agency to use the data quality framework to make data management decisions during FX.
+The SEAS Vendor will work with the Agency to use the data quality framework to make data management decisions during the FX program.
 This initial data quality framework implementation will use a simple scale (high, medium, low, or not applicable) to assess each category and characteristic in the data quality framework when assessing data quality.
+The scale to be maintained by Enterprise Data Governance Workgroup.